Kristian OLESEN

 entirely unattached to each other the soil is known as

-structureless or as a single grained structure such as the case of
+structureless or as a single grained structure such as the case

-under favourable circumstances tend to group themselves and
+particles under favourable circumstances tend to group

-than 0.5 mm, i.e. constitute wind erodible particles.
-It is also
+diameter of less than 0.5 mm, i.e. constitute wind erodible

-evident that the percentage of dry aggregates >0.8 mm is less
+particles.
+It is also evident that the percentage of dry

-than 0.2% of the soil matrix.
+aggregates >0.8 mm is less than 0.2% of the soil matrix.

 [0004] It is also known that the formation and maintainance of